 Located on the southern bank of the American River, the park and visitor center offer interpretive exhibits, historical photos, and guided tours of the historic powerhouse.
-Picnic sites and nature trails to ancient grinding rocks used by the native Maidu are also available to visitors.
-The park is supported in part by the Friends of the Folsom Powerhouse Association, a nonprofit organization dedicated to the preservation and interpretation of the Folsom Powerhouse.
+The park's trail network connects picnic sites to the shoreline of Lake Natoma.
+FPSHP is supported in part by the Friends of the Folsom Powerhouse Association, a nonprofit organization dedicated to the preservation and interpretation of the Folsom Powerhouse.